Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Lane Thomas At The Plate

-- Thomas has 145 hits and an OBP of .333 to go with a slugging percentage of .474.
-All three of those stats rank first among Washington hitters this season.
+- Thomas leads Washington in slugging percentage (.466) and total hits (146) this season.

-- Among qualified hitters in MLB, he ranks 16th in batting average, 62nd in on-base percentage, and 37th in slugging.
+- Among the qualifying hitters in baseball, he ranks 25th in batting average, 73rd in on-base percentage, and 43rd in slugging.

-- Thomas has picked up a hit in 74.4% of his 129 games this season, with more than one hit in 31.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.